 \ We use the average of the current quarter and prior quarter ending net accounts receivable and ending inventory balance in our calculation of days sales outstanding and days cost of sales in inventory, respectively.
-Cost of sales amounts used in the calculation of days cost of sales in inventory as of February 3, 2018 include Acquisition accounting adjustments related to the amortization of developed technology intangible assets acquired and depreciation related to the write up of fixed assets to fair value.
+Cost of sales amounts used in the calculation of days cost of sales in inventory as of May 5, 2018 include Acquisition accounting adjustments related to the amortization of developed technology intangible assets acquired and depreciation related to the write up of fixed assets to fair value.

-The increase in accounts receivable in dollars was primarily the result of higher product shipments in the first quarter of fiscal 2018 as compared to the fourth quarter of fiscal 2017.
+The increase in accounts receivable in dollars was primarily the result of higher product shipments in the second quarter of fiscal 2018 as compared to the fourth quarter of fiscal 2017.

-The increase in inventory in dollars was primarily the result of our efforts to balance manufacturing production, demand and inventory levels.
+Inventory in dollars remained flat, primarily as a result of our efforts to balance manufacturing production, demand and inventory levels.
 Our inventory levels are impacted by our need to support forecasted sales demand and variations between those forecasts and actual demand.

-Current liabilities decreased to \$1.2 billion at February 3, 2018 from \$1.6 billion at the end of fiscal 2017.
-The decrease was primarily due to a decrease in the current portion of our debt and a decrease in accrued liabilities primarily as a result of decreases in accrued salaries and variable compensation and accrued interest relating to our outstanding debt.
+Current liabilities decreased to \$1.4 billion at May 5, 2018 from \$1.6 billion at the end of fiscal 2017.
+The decrease was primarily due to a decrease in the current portion of our debt.

-As of February 3, 2018 and October 28, 2017, we had gross deferred revenue of \$656.3 million and \$589.5 million, respectively, and gross deferred cost of sales of \$126.8 million and \$115.5 million, respectively.
-Deferred income on shipments to distributors increased in the first three months of fiscal 2018, primarily as a result of higher demand for products sold into the channel.
+As of May 5, 2018 and October 28, 2017, we had gross deferred revenue of \$701.3 million and \$589.5 million, respectively, and gross deferred cost of sales of \$135.6 million and \$115.5 million, respectively.
+Deferred income on shipments to distributors increased in the first six months of fiscal 2018, primarily as a result of higher demand for products sold into the channel.
 Sales to certain distributors are made under agreements that allow distributors to receive price-adjustment credits and to return qualifying products for credit, as determined by us, in order to reduce the amounts of slow-moving, discontinued or obsolete product from their inventory.
-Given the uncertainties associated with the levels of price-adjustment credits to be granted to certain distributors, the sales price to the distributors is not fixed or determinable until the distributors resell the products to their customers.
+Given the uncertainties associated with the levels of price-adjustment credits to be granted to certain distributors, the sales price to the distributors until the distributors have sold the products to their customers.
 Therefore, we defer revenue recognition from sales to distributors until the distributors have sold the products to their customers.
 The amount of price-adjustments is dependent on future overall market conditions, and therefore the levels of these adjustments could fluctuate significantly from period to period.
 To the extent that we experience a significant increase in the amount of credits we issue to our distributors, there could be a material impact on the ultimate revenue and gross margin recognized relating to these transactions.